dibdobrob/speak/_posts/2019-01-01-our-motivation.md

 ---
 layout: basic_page_layout
-title: Why did we create Speak?
+title: Our motivation
 postref: block1
 subtitle: Why did we create Speak?
 categories:
   - what
 ---

 We don't think enough ideas are heard and this makes us sad!
 Sad enough to want to do something about it.

-We decided to ask people why they don't share their ideas and this is what they said.
+We decided to ask people why they don't share their ideas and this is what they said....

 * I don't know how to present my idea [Ability]
 * I don't know who to tell about my idea [Opportunity]